Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

-To present ends, we need a quantum algorithm that certainly gives a quantum speedup with respect to what is classically possible.
-Now, most quantum algorithms yield a quantum speedup with respect to their best classical counterpart, but whether the latter is the best possible is not known.
+We have to choose a quantum algorithm to work with.
+We need a quantum algorithm that certainly gives a quantum speedup with respect to what is classically possible.
+Now, most quantum algorithms yield a (gigantic) quantum speedup with respect to the best of their known classical counterparts, but it is not known whether the latter is the best classically possible.
 Excluding elementary one-computation-step quantum algorithms whose dimensions do not scale up, we find our choice limited to Grover's quantum search algorithm \cite{grover1996}.
-Besides yielding a well determined quantum speedup with respect to what is classically possible, it has the following convenient features: (i) It is a most universal quantum algorithm that can solve any NP problem with a quadratic quantum speedup; more than a single quantum algorithm, it is an entire test bed on which to test the present theory of the quantum speedup. (ii) In Long's \cite{long2001} version, it always provides the solution with certainty; this simplifies things. (iii) In it, the solution is an invertible function of the problem-setting; this simplifies its time-symmetrization. (iv) It is optimal in character; this, of course, constitutes an important reference.
-By the way, note that the notion of searching for something and finding it is most universal and that this universality is completely represented by Grover algorithm.

-We show that the classical logic description of the quantum speedup delivered by Grover algorithm very directly implies the advanced knowledge rule.
-We begin with the simplest instance of Grover algorithm.
-As we shall soon see, everything immediately generalizes first to the full fledged Grover algorithm and then to most general forms of quantum correlation (in quantum algorithms, that between the problem-setting and the solution of the problem).

-The problem to be solved is as follows.
-Bob, the problem-setter, hides a ball in a chest of four drawers.
-Alice, the problem-solver, is to locate the ball by opening drawers.
-In the worst classical case, she has to open three drawers.
-If the ball is only in the third drawer opened, she has solved the problem.
-If not, it must be in the only drawer not yet opened, and she has solved the problem of locating the ball as well.
+It solves the following problem: Bob, the problem-setter, hides a ball in a chest of $N$ drawers.
+Alice, the problem-solver is to locate it by opening drawers.
+The number of drawer openings needed by the (optimal) Grover algorithm is on the order of $\sqrt{N} $ against the order of $N$ of the best classical algorithm, and hence its \textit{quadratic} quantum speedup.

-Instead, Grover algorithm (its simplest instance) always solves the problem by opening just one drawer, in a quantum superposition of the four possible drawer numbers.
-Obviously, always solving the problem by opening just one drawer would be impossible in the classical case: indeed, we are dealing with a quantum computational speedup.

-There is a classical logic equivalent to the fact that the quantum algorithm always solves the problem by opening a single drawer.
-By the way, since the fact that a single drawer is opened is logically true in itself, we can forget the specification that this is done for a quantum superposition of the four drawer numbers.

-The logical equivalence is as follows.
-Logically, it is as if the problem-solver always knew in advance, before beginning her problem-solving action, that the ball is in a given pair of drawers (one of which, of course, the one with the ball) and took advantage of this knowledge to solve the problem by opening just one of them.
-In fact, if the ball is in the opened drawer, she has solved the problem; if not, it must be in the other drawer and she has solved the problem of locating the ball as well, in either case having opened just one drawer.
-This also means knowing in advance half of the information that specifies the solution of the problem that will be produced and measured in the future.